QoSz/Interconnect/memory-bank/progress.md

 ## Known Issues

-- Contact form is not yet functional (no backend).
+- Contact form currently relies on Web3Forms (no custom backend/CRM yet).
 - Some placeholder text may still exist.
 - Performance hasn't been specifically optimized yet.
 - Factual accuracy of the 'Our Story' section was corrected (previously mentioned meeting 'in the same city', now corrected to 'Cardiff').